noteflow-ai/wp-bedrock/readme.txt

 1. Upload the `wp-bedrock` folder to the `/wp-content/plugins/` directory
 2. Run `composer install` in the plugin directory to install dependencies
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Bedrock AI Chat > Settings to configure your AWS credentials:
+4. Go to AI Chat for Amazon Bedrock > Settings to configure your AWS credentials:
    * Enter your AWS Access Key and Secret
    * Select your preferred AI model
    * Save settings